uvarc/rc-website/content/userinfo/storage.md

 <a name="project-storage" style="text-align:left;"></a>
 <h3>
 	Research Project Storage <code>/project</code> ($90/TB/Yr)</h3>
-<p>The /project storage option provides storage for collaboration and data sharing within the research group.
-Like <code>/home</code> and <code>/scratch</code> file systems, <code>/project</code> is mounted on the Rivanna, and users can freely move data around between those file systems.
+<p>The <code>/project</code> storage option provides storage for collaboration and data sharing within the research group.
+Like <code>/home</code> and <code>/scratch</code> file systems, <code>/project</code> is mounted on Rivanna, and users can freely move data around between those file systems.
 Total usable space of <code>/project</code> is close to 2 PB, and the file system comes with a data protection of 3-week snapshot.
 Non-Rivanna users can still request the storage space, and the data transfer to/from the storage is possible via Globus data transfer node <a href="https://discuss.rc.virginia.edu/t/globus-connect-data-transfer-introduction/345">(More details here)</a>.
 UVA faculty can purchase <code>/project</code> space by submitting <a href="https://cadre.virginia.edu/node/add/storage-request" target="_blank">this form</a>.</p>
 <p><a href="/userinfo/project" target="_self"><button class="btn btn-small btn-success">Learn More</button>&nbsp;<a class="return" href="#top" style="align:right" target="_self">▲ Return to Top</a></p>
 <br>
 <hr>